tnomura9/lambda-calculus/README.md

 lambda> ((lx.x) a)
 a

 Greek character "lamda" is substituted by English lowercase 'l'.
-Parentheses are not to ommitted.
+Parentheses are not to omitted.
 Abstreact term and Application terms need Parentheses both side.
 Application term needs space beteween terms.

 Lambda caluculus interpreter can load presetting file by :load command.